 We are pleased to announce that we are partnering with Stadia Maps to provide tile hosting for Stamen map tiles.
 We think Stadia Maps is the best match for existing users of Stamen map tiles—they are in the business of hosting map tiles based on OpenStreetMap for customers who value all the zany things we do: affordability, flexibility, customizability, autonomy, and of course, great design.
 We also appreciate the investments they are making in open source communities.

-Meanwhile we are recreating and updating the Terrain and Toner styles as native vector styles that work with our tools and workflows.
-The redeveloped styles will replace the legacy tiles for all redirected traffic in early August, and both raster and vector versions will be available through Stadia.
+We have recreated and updated the Terrain and Toner styles as native vector styles that work with our tools and workflows.
+The redeveloped styles, both raster and vector versions, are available through Stadia.

 You can find out more about Stadia Maps at stadiamaps.com/stamen.
-We encourage you to opt in by creating an account as soon as possible; we expect the redirects to stop working after October 31, 2023.
+We encourage you to opt in by creating an account; redirects stopped working on October 31, 2023.

 Frequently Asked Questions